weseemahmed/weseemahmed2.github.io/_posts/2019-05-04-toronto-home-prices.md

   src="{{ site.baseurl }}/img/20190504Toronto_prices.PNG"/>
 </p>

 Toronto is notorious for sky high prices so I decided to see just how high they reach with a 3D visualization.
-I use two data sources, <a href = "http://maps.library.utoronto.ca/cgi-bin/files.pl?idnum=151"> a shapefile of Toronto's neighbourhoods </a>, and a list of <a href = "https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/"> home prices per each neighbourhood </a>.
+I use two data sources: <a href = "http://maps.library.utoronto.ca/cgi-bin/files.pl?idnum=151"> a shapefile of Toronto's neighbourhoods </a>, and a list of <a href = "https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/"> home prices per each neighbourhood</a>.

 ### Code

 First I read in the shapefile data as a polygon (personal preference, I think it looks cooler in the plot), followed by the home price data.
 Make sure to change the `Neighbourhood ID` column name to just `ID` so we can merge it with the shapefile.
-Next, I modify `Home.Prices` by dividing by 50 just so the columns we'll generate are not too high and difficult to visualize.
+Next, I modify `Home.Prices` by dividing by 50 just so that the columns we'll generate are not too high and difficult to visualize.

 ```r
 # Need to transform coordinate system to 4326 to be compatible with WebGL.